 You've fleshed out an early design and gotten early feedback from the Program Input Team

 You've developed a business case that summarizes your recommendation so that you're ready for the next step - gaining alignment.

 Excellent work and an excellent beginning.
-In the next article we'll pick up with how to gain buy-in for your idea.
+In the next article on gaining alignment for continuous performance management, we'll pick up with how to gather buy-in for your idea.

 As I mentioned above, performance management is one of my favorite topics.
 I've got a slew of articles to get you thinking.
 Access those articles here.
 I'd love to know where you're headed if you'll take a minute to share in a comment below.